-Tucked in on the east side of downtown, the Dallas Farmers Market (founded in 1941) is widely recognized as one of largest markets in the state, especially now after experiencing a recent makeover.
-Not only will you find over 153 vendor stalls showcasing seasonal produce, naturally raised meats, cheese, eggs and honey in an open-air pavilion (the Shed), but there's also a massive indoor food hall (the Market) here as well.
-Opened at the end of 2015, this 26,000-square-foot foodie haven features an ever-growing lineup of artisanal food stalls and eateries-- along with shops peddling everything from T-shirts to Mexican imports and antique furniture.
-The sprawling space boasts both indoor and outdoor seating, plus it offers killer views of the Dallas skyline.
-In addition to shopping and eating, the Farmers Market hosts regular activities, ranging from yoga classes and cooking demonstrations to live musical performances and special seasonal events.
+Tucked in on the east side of downtown, the Dallas Farmers Market (founded in 1941) is widely recognized as one of the largest markets in the state.
+Not only will you find over 150 vendors showcasing seasonal produce, naturally raised meats, cheese, eggs and honey in an open-air pavilion (the Shed), but there's also a massive indoor hall (the Market) boasting everything from artisanal food stalls to an eclectic mix of shops.
+In addition to shopping and eating, the Farmers Market hosts regular activities, ranging from yoga classes and cooking demonstrations to live musical performances and fun seasonal events.

-Nestled inside a massive refurbished warehouse in Dallas' Historic West End District, this privately-owned aquatic wonderland is home to countless varieties of marine life (many of which are endangered) from all over the world.
-In addition to stingrays, piranhas, electric eels, poison dart frogs and Orinoco crocodiles, the aquarium boasts a 20,000-gallon walk-through exhibit brimming with hundreds of Indo-Pacific fish-- as well as a forty-foot long glassed-in tunnel filled with sharks circling overhead.
-But there's more than fish that meets the eye, visitors can commune with everything from three-toed sloths, manatees and giant river otters to penguins, snakes, tree kangaroos and even a few jaguars.
-There's also a lush three-level (seven stories in height) recreated South American rain-forest-- complete with free-flying birds, pink flamingos, monkeys and a 40 foot waterfall.
-Not-to-be-missed are the talks and feeding sessions held throughout the day.
-Speaking of feeding, human guests have several dining options to choose from, including the Aquarium's eighteen-O-one restaurant, which offers international specialties from Mexico, Indonesia, British Columbia, Australia and Fiji.
+Nestled inside a massive refurbished warehouse in Dallas' Historic West End District, this privately-owned aquatic wonderland is home to countless varieties of marine and animal life (many of which are endangered) from all over the world.
+In addition to stingrays, piranhas and Orinoco crocodiles, the aquarium boasts a multi-level rainforest as well as a 20,000-gallon walk-through exhibit filled with sharks.
+Visitors can also commune with everything from three-toed sloths and manatees to giant river otters, penguins and ocelots.
+Not-to-be-missed are the animal talks and feeding sessions held throughout the day.

 Whether you're a history buff or a conspiracy theorist, you'll find the Sixth Floor Museum an interesting source of information about the assassination and legacy of President John F. Kennedy.
-The museum's exhibits contain over 45,000 items documenting Kennedy's presidency through to his final days.
+The museum's exhibits contain over 45,000 items, ranging from artifacts to home movies and video footage, documenting Kennedy's presidency through to his final days.
 One of the highlights of the tour is the Plexiglas enclosed area where Lee Harvey Oswald is believed to have fired the fateful shot.
-But there's much more to see here, including a host of powerful images, documents, artifacts, video footage and home movies.
 After visiting the museum, be sure to go down to the grassy knoll to gain more perspective about what transpired that tragic day.

 The sprawling 370,000-square-foot Dallas Museum of Art, designed by New York architect Edward Larrabee Barnes, offers one of the largest and most impressive art collections in the nation.
 Its permanent holdings, dating back from the third millennium BC to the present day-- encompass over 23,000 works of paintings, sculptures, jewelry and artifacts from all over the world.
 Here, you'll find masterpieces from heavy hitters such as Pollock, Rothko, Monet, Rodin and Picasso to name a few.
 Beyond the galleries, the museum houses a children's creative zone, a sculpture garden and a cafe featuring a window of Dale Chihuly's glass flowers.
 And with the exception of certain exhibitions and events, general admission to the museum is always free.

 When you think of Dallas, the first image that comes to mind is Reunion Tower-- which has graced the city's skyline with its flickering orb since 1978.
 The tower is not only the city's most iconic landmark, it's also one of the most visited.
-Unless you're coming to eat or drink in Wolfgang Puck's famed Five Sixty restaurant, located at the top (560 feet up), the only way up is by purchasing a ticket for the GeO-Deck, a viewing platform situated at 470 feet, offering 360-degree views across the city and beyond.
-The attraction is comprised of an outside deck equipped with high-powered telescopes and an indoor area filled with informative touch screens and high-definition zoom cameras allowing guests to get up close and personal with the city.
+Unless you're coming to eat or drink in Wolfgang Puck's famed Five Sixty restaurant at the top, the only way up is by purchasing a ticket for the GeO-Deck viewing platform.
+Situated 470 feet above the ground, the attraction features an outside deck as well as an indoor area filled with interactive touch screens and high-definition zoom cameras providing visitors 360-degree views across the city and beyond.

 Downtown Big D has been enjoying a renaissance recently and much of the success can be largely contributed to its ever-burgeoning arts district.
-Spanning 68-acres and 19 contiguous blocks, the District is considered to be the largest urban entertainment district in the nation.
-Along with superb performance venues such as the Morton H. Meyerson Symphony Center and three world-class museums (the Dallas Museum of Art, the Nasher Sculpture Center and the Crow Collection of Asian Art), the easily walkable Arts District houses one of the world's largest collections of Pritzker Prize-winning buildings in one contiguous location.
-And as if that's not enough, the district also touts one of the nation's premier urban playgrounds, the Klyde Warren Park--a 5-acre deck park featuring a myriad of year-round programming, ranging from daily fitness sessions to musical performances and film screenings.
+Spanning 68-acres and 19 contiguous blocks, the District is considered the largest urban entertainment district in the nation.
+Along with superb performance venues such as the Morton H. Meyerson Symphony Center and three world-class museums (the Dallas Museum of Art, the Nasher Sculpture Center and the Crow Collection of Asian Art), the easily walkable District houses more buildings designed by Pritzker Prize-winning architects than any other location in the world.
+And as if that's not enough, the district also boasts Klyde Warren Park--a 5-acre swath of green space offering a slew of amenities as well as daily free programming ranging from fitness sessions to film screenings.

 Whether you're a science buff or just have a curious mind, the world-class Perot Museum offers a treasure trove of goodies that are certain to fascinate visitors of any age.
 Opened in 2012, this stunning 180,000-square-foot architectural gem, designed by Pritzker Architecture Prize Laureate Thom Mayne and his firm, Morphosis-- features five floors of mind-blowing exhibit halls filled with hands-on activities, interactive kiosks and a state-of-the-art multimedia cinema.
 Highlights include a children's museum with a dinosaur dig, a hall of gems and minerals with a 5-foot geode and an earth hall where you can experience an earthquake.
-Not to be missed is the Texas Instruments Engineering and Innovation Hall where explorers can build robots and create their own digital music.
-A good way to start is to take the external glass escalator up to the top and work your way down while enjoying the panoramic views of downtown Dallas.
+A good way to start is to take the external glass escalator up to the top and work your way down while enjoying panoramic views of downtown Dallas.